exploratory-io/book/viz/color.md

 The following options are available.

 * Color Palette - You can select which color palette to use.
-It shows the system-defined palettes and your custom palettes.
+It shows the system-defined palettes and user-defined palettes.
 * Color Direction - How you want to apply the colors on the palette.
 The default is "Left to Right".
 * Opacity - You can set the color opacity.